wall-hacker/POO-TV-2.0/README.md

 - **The Recommandation class generates a notification (another sort of observer pattern update function) based on certain criteria only if the active user is a premium user**

-- **The Subscribe class subscribe the active user to a certain genre thus affecting the outcome of the recommandation functionality**

 - The entities package just contains the CurrentPage, CurrentUser and Formatted Output classes which are used by almost every other class